In-Skill Purchasing FAQ

 Must I be based in the United States to publish skills that offer in-skill products?

 No. Both US and non-US developers can create and publish skills with in-skill products.
-However, you must publish the skill in a supported skill store.
+However, you must publish the skill in a supported Alexa Skills Store.
 For more information, see Countries and regions that support in-skill products.

 I would like to sell physical goods and services from my skill.
 How can I do that?